nst/JSONTestSuite/article/parsing_json.md

 Note that since several parsers don't allow scalars at the top level (`"test"`), I embed strings into arrays (`["test"]`).

-You'll find more that 300 tests in the [JSONTestSuite GitHub repository](https://github.com/nst/JSONTestSuite).
+You'll find more than 300 tests in the [JSONTestSuite GitHub repository](https://github.com/nst/JSONTestSuite).

 The test files were mostly handcrafted while reading specifications, trying to pay attention to edge cases and ambiguous parts.
 I also tried to reuse other test suites found on the Internet (mainly [json-test-suite](https://code.google.com/archive/p/json-test-suite/) and [JSON Checker](http://www.json.org/JSON_checker/)), but I found that most test suites did only cover basic cases.